 Dr. Caleb Lack, Secular Therapy Project Director

 Caleb is a Professor of Psychology in the Department of Psychology at the University of Central Oklahoma, where he directs the training clinic and coordinates graduate practicums.
 A clinical psychologist licensed to practice in Oklahoma, Dr. Lack is the author of six books (including Critical Thinking, Science, & Pseudoscience: Why You Can't Trust Your Brain) and more than 50 scientific publications.
 In addition, Dr. Lack has presented nationwide and internationally at conferences on a variety of topics, including obsessive-compulsive and related disorders, paranormal belief and skepticism, innovative teaching and training methods, and more.
 He is on the editorial board of several scientific journals and a reviewer for both journals and granting agencies.

 In addition to courses on his clinical and research specialties, Dr. Lack also teaches undergraduate and graduate courses on critical thinking, science, and pseudoscience.
 He writes the "Great Plains Skeptic" column on the Skeptic Ink Network, "Separating Truths from Myths" for the Center for Inquiry, and presents and debates about skepticism and critical thinking frequently.

 A native Oklahoman, Dr. Lack grew up in the rural community of Mountain View, where his parents still reside and farm and ranch on land that has been owned by the family for close to 100 years.
 He currently resides in Edmond, Oklahoma with his brilliant son and various livestock on a wonderful little property called Freethought Farm.

 Bill Berger & Brian Fleming, Resource Curators

-Brian sees to it that the links on the Resources page of our website are easily accessible and helpful to people making the move from faith to reason.
+Our Resource Curators see to it that the links on the Resources page of our website are helpful to people making the move from faith to reason.
 The Resources include a mix of websites, blogs, podcasts, videos, books, and essays that are categorized for non-believers, believers, seekers & doubters, and those looking for mental health support.
-Brian welcomes Resource suggestions from our clients, volunteers, and supporters.
+We welcome Resource suggestions from our clients, volunteers, and supporters.